Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 ## Concept

-Code written in a high-level programming language is translated to its machine code equivalent all at once as a single bulk operation.
+Code written in a high-level programming language is translated to its machine code equivalent all at once.

 --

-- a tool called a **compiler** reads the code, analyzes it, makes optimizations, and outputs a file with the required machine code instructions.
+- A tool called a **compiler** reads the code, analyzes it, and outputs a file with the required machine code instructions.

 --

-- time-consuming
+- It can be time-consuming.

 --

-- efficient
+- Once compiled, the code can be executed efficiently.

 --

-- many errors easily detected during compilation
+- Many errors can be detected during compilation.

 --

-- processor-specific
+- Compilation is processor-specific.

 ---